pihash2k/VoxDet-SoIR/README.md

 ## Dataset Comparison

 VoxDet stands out among instance retrieval datasets with its focus on small objects and dense annotations.
-With an average object size of just 1.1% of the image area—significantly smaller than existing benchmarks—and multiple annotated objects per image, VoxDet addresses the challenging yet practical scenario of retrieving small instances from cluttered, real-world scenes.
+With an average object size of just 1.1% of the image area, significantly smaller than existing benchmarks and multiple annotated objects per image.
+VoxDet addresses the challenging yet practical scenario of retrieving small instances from cluttered, real-world scenes.

 | Dataset | #Obj Annot. | #Obj OVD | Obj.
 Size (in %) |
 |---------|-------------|----------|------------------|